-Monday Sunny.
-Winds SE 20 to 30 km/h becoming light in the evening then becoming SE 15 to 20 km/h in the late evening.
-Daytime maximum temperatures around 30.
+Monday Sunny morning.
+The chance of a thunderstorm in the northeast during this afternoon and evening.
+Winds S 15 to 20 km/h tending SE 20 to 30 km/h in the morning then tending S/SE 15 to 20 km/h in the evening.
+Daytime maximum temperatures in the mid 30s.

 Northwest Weather Forecasts

 A category one cyclone has formed in the Gulf of Carpentaria but is due to weaken before heading towards the Northern Territory coast.

 Emergency services are frustrated by people making bad decisions when faced with floodwater, as recent studies on flood deaths show young men and children are the most at-risk of dying.

 Severe thunderstorms that ravaged the Hunter region and the Central Coast of New South Wales are over, the Bureau of Meteorology says, but Ausgrid and SES volunteers are still working to repair the damage.